-- (a) Identification of entry cost parameters.
-Parameters such us fixed production costs, entry costs, or investment costs do not appear in demand or production equations, or in the marginal conditions of optimality in firms' decisions of prices or quantities.
+(a) Identification of entry cost parameters.
+Parameters such as fixed production costs, entry costs, or investment costs do not appear in demand or production equations, or in the marginal conditions of optimality in firms' decisions of prices or quantities.
 However, fixed costs contribute to the market entry decision.
-These parameters can be important in the determination of market structure and market power in an industry. - (b) Data on prices and quantities may not be available at the level of individual firm, product, and market.
-Many countries have excellent surveys of manufacturers or retailers with information at the level of specific industry (5 or 6 digits NAICS, SIC) and local markets (census tracts) on the number of establishments and some measure of firm size such as aggregate revenue.
+These parameters can be important in the determination of market structure and market power in an industry.

+(b) Data on prices and quantities may not be available at the level of individual firm, product, and market.
+Many countries have excellent surveys of manufacturers or retailers with information at the level of the specific industry (5 or 6 digits NAICS, SIC) and local markets (census tracts) on the number of establishments and some measure of firm size such as aggregate revenue.
 Though we observe aggregate revenue at the industry-market level, we do not observe P and Q at that level.
-Under some assumptions, it is possible to identify structural parameters using these data and the structure of an entry model. - (c) Econometric efficiency.
+Under some assumptions, it is possible to identify structural parameters using these data and the structure of an entry model.

+(c) Econometric efficiency.
 The equilibrium entry conditions contain useful information for the identification of structural parameters.
 Using this information can increase significantly the precision of our estimates.
-In fact, when the sample variability in prices and quantities is small, the equilibrium entry conditions may have a more significant contribution to the identification of demand and cost parameters than demand equations or production functions. - (d) Controlling for endogeneity of firms' entry decisions in the estimation of demand and production functions.
-In some applications, the estimation of a demand system or a production function requires dealing with the endogeneity of firms' (and products) entry.
+In fact, when the sample variability in prices and quantities is small, the equilibrium entry conditions may have a more significant contribution to the identification of demand and cost parameters than demand equations or production functions.

+(d) Dealing with endogenous selection problem in the estimation of demand or production functions.
+In some applications, the estimation of a demand system or a production function requires dealing with the endogeneity of firms' and products' entry.
 For instance, Olley and Pakes (1996) show that ignoring the endogeneity of a firm's decision to exit from the market can generate significant biases in the estimation of production functions.
-Similarly, in the estimation of demand of differentiated products not all the products are available in every market of time period.
-We observe a product only in those markets where demand for this product is high enough to make it profitable to introduce that product.
-Ignoring this endogeneity of the presence of products can introduce important biases in the estimation of demand (Ciliberto, Murry, and Tamer, 2016;
+Similarly, in the estimation of demand of differentiated products, not all the products are available in every market and time period.
+We observe a product only in markets where demand for this product is high enough to make it profitable to introduce that product.
+Ignoring the endogeneity of the presence of products can introduce important biases in the estimation of demand (Ciliberto, Murry, and Tamer, 2020; Gandhi and Houde, 2019; and Li et al., 2018).

-2. DATA 169

-Ghandi and Houde, 2016).
 Dealing with the endogeneity of product presence may require the specification and estimation of a model of market product entry.